 - Speed: You only need to select which of the grade boundaries to apply to each criterion.

-- Setup: This system is quick to setup as each criteria to be graded needs only one variable setting.
+- Setup: This system is quick to set up as each criterion to be graded needs only one variable setting.

 Drawbacks